 In the cup: Chocolate and caramel flavours with a touch of natural fruit, just enough acidity to provide balance.

-This special blend currently includes beans from Brazil, Ethiopia, Honduras and Indonesia.
+This special blend includes beans from Brazil, Indonesia, Honduras, PNG and Ethiopia.
 Works well as plunger or espresso.

 The caffeine is removed by the famous Swiss Water Method, using only pure water, no chemicals at all.